Florence, Italy

 If you are thinking about moving to Florence, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Florence can vary greatly depending on the type of accommodation and location.
-Generally, the average cost of renting an apartment in Florence is around €800-€1,200 per month, while the cost of buying a property can range from €2,000 to €4,000 per square meter," commented one expat who made the move to Florence.
+Generally, the average cost of renting an apartment in Florence is around €800-€1,200 per month, while the cost of buying a property can range from €2,000 to €4,000 per square meter," remarked one expat who made the move to Florence.

 How do I meet people in Florence?